-This research study, entitled “The patterns, motives and effects of social media use on body image perceptions and psychological wellbeing of youths” aims to investigate the effects of social media use on body image perceptions.
+This research study, entitled “The patterns, motives and effects of social media on body image in youths” aims to investigate the effects of social media use on body image perceptions.

 What is the purpose of the study?